leonardr/botfriend/README.md

 ## `botfriend.dashboard`

-This script is good for getting an overview of your bots, what they've been doing lately and when they're scheduled to go again.
+This script is good for getting an overview of your bots.
+It shows what they've been up to lately and when they're scheduled to run again.

 ```
 $ botfriend.dashboard example-bot